Weather archive in Laem Chabang

 | Date / Local time | T | Po | P | Pa | U | DD | Ff | ff10 | ff3 | N | WW | W1 | W2 | Tn | Tx | Cl | Nh | H | Cm | Ch | VV | Td | RRR | tR | E | Tg | E' | sss | |

-| 2026 March 10, Tuesday | 10 | 33.6 92 | 754.6 29.71 1006.05 1006.05 | 761.5 29.98 1015.25 1015.25 | 1.2 0.05 1.6 1.6 | 47 | Wind blowing from the east-northeast | Light air (1 m/s) (4 km/h) (2 mph) (2 knots) (1 Bft) | 50%.
-5/10.
-4 oktas | No Stratocumulus, Stratus, Cumulus or Cumulonimbus. | no clouds no clouds no clouds | 2500 or more, or no clouds.
-8202 or more, or no clouds. | No Altocumulus, Altostratus or Nimbostratus. | Cirrus (often in bands) and Cirrostratus, or Cirrostratus alone, progressively invading the sky; they generally thicken as a whole; the continuous veil extends more than 45 degrees above the horizon, without the sky being totally covered. | 10.0 6.2 | 20.8 69 | |||||||||||||
+| 2026 May 7, Thursday | 10 | 32.2 90 | 751.0 29.57 1001.25 1001.25 | 757.9 29.84 1010.45 1010.45 | 0.9 0.04 1.2 1.2 | 68 | Wind blowing from the south | Light breeze (3 m/s) (11 km/h) (7 miles/hour) (6 knots) (2 Bft) | 60%.
+6/10.
+5 oktas | Cumulus humilis or Cumulus fractus other than of bad weather, or both. | 20–30%.
+2/10–3/10.
+2 oktas | 600-1000 1968-3281 | No Altocumulus, Altostratus or Nimbostratus. | Cirrus (often in bands) and Cirrostratus, or Cirrostratus alone, progressively invading the sky; they generally thicken as a whole; the continuous veil extends more than 45 degrees above the horizon, without the sky being totally covered. | 10.0 6.2 | 25.6 78 | |||||||||||||

-| March 9, Monday | 19 | 29.3 85 | 751.0 29.57 1001.25 1001.25 | 758.0 29.84 1010.58 1010.58 | 0.3 0.01 0.4 0.4 | 79 | Wind blowing from the south-southwest | Light breeze (3 m/s) (11 km/h) (7 miles/hour) (6 knots) (2 Bft) | 40%.
+| May 6, Wednesday | 19 | 30.0 86 | 749.2 29.5 998.85 998.85 | 756.1 29.77 1008.05 1008.05 | 1.5 0.06 2 2 | 73 | Wind blowing from the south-southeast | Light breeze (3 m/s) (11 km/h) (7 miles/hour) (6 knots) (2 Bft) | 40%.
 4/10.
-3 oktas | 34.6 94 | No Stratocumulus, Stratus, Cumulus or Cumulonimbus. | no clouds no clouds no clouds | 2500 or more, or no clouds.
-8202 or more, or no clouds. | No Altocumulus, Altostratus or Nimbostratus. | Cirrus (often in bands) and Cirrostratus, or Cirrostratus alone, progressively invading the sky; they generally thicken as a whole, but the continuous veil does not reach 45 degrees above the horizon. | 10.0 6.2 | 25.3 78 | ||||||||||||

-16 | 34.1 93 | 750.7 29.56 1000.85 1000.85 | 757.5 29.82 1009.92 1009.92 | -1.1 -0.04 -1.47 -1.47 | 60 | Wind blowing from the west-northwest | Light breeze (3 m/s) (11 km/h) (7 miles/hour) (6 knots) (2 Bft) | 50%.
-5/10.
-4 oktas | Cumulus and Stratocumulus other than Stratocumulus cumulogenitus, with bases at different levels. | 20–30%.
+3 oktas | 35.3 96 | Cumulus humilis or Cumulus fractus other than of bad weather, or both. | 20–30%.
 2/10–3/10.
-2 oktas | 600-1000 1968-3281 | No Altocumulus, Altostratus or Nimbostratus. | Cirrus (often in bands) and Cirrostratus, or Cirrostratus alone, progressively invading the sky; they generally thicken as a whole; the continuous veil extends more than 45 degrees above the horizon, without the sky being totally covered. | 10.0 6.2 | 25.3 78 | ||||||||||||||
+2 oktas | 600-1000 1968-3281 | No Altocumulus, Altostratus or Nimbostratus. | Cirrus (often in bands) and Cirrostratus, or Cirrostratus alone, progressively invading the sky; they generally thicken as a whole, but the continuous veil does not reach 45 degrees above the horizon. | 10.0 6.2 | 24.6 76 | ||||||||||||

-13 | 32.8 91 | 751.8 29.6 1002.32 1002.32 | 758.6 29.87 1011.38 1011.38 | -2.2 -0.09 -2.93 -2.93 | 65 | Calm, no wind | Calm | 70 – 80%.
+16 | 32.8 91 | 747.7 29.44 996.85 996.85 | 754.5 29.7 1005.92 1005.92 | -1.8 -0.07 -2.4 -2.4 | 68 | Wind blowing from the south-southwest | Light breeze (3 m/s) (11 km/h) (7 miles/hour) (6 knots) (2 Bft) | 70 – 80%.
 7/10 – 8/10.
-6 oktas | Stratocumulus other than Stratocumulus cumulogenitus. | 20–30%.
+6 oktas | Cumulus mediocris or congestus, with or without Cumulus of species fractus or humilis or Stratocumulus, all having their bases at the same level. | 20–30%.
 2/10–3/10.
+2 oktas | 600-1000 1968-3281 | Altocumulus translucidus or opacus in two or more layers, or Altocumulus opacus in a single layer, not progressively invading the sky, or Altocumulus with Altostratus or Nimbostratus. | Cirrus (often in bands) and Cirrostratus, or Cirrostratus alone, progressively invading the sky; they generally thicken as a whole; the continuous veil extends more than 45 degrees above the horizon, without the sky being totally covered. | 10.0 6.2 | 26.1 79 | ||||||||||||||

+13 | 34.6 94 | 749.5 29.51 999.25 999.25 | 756.4 29.78 1008.45 1008.45 | -2.1 -0.08 -2.8 -2.8 | 62 | Wind blowing from the south-southeast | Light breeze (3 m/s) (11 km/h) (7 miles/hour) (6 knots) (2 Bft) | 40%.
+4/10.
+3 oktas | Cumulus humilis or Cumulus fractus other than of bad weather, or both. | 20–30%.
+2/10–3/10.
+2 oktas | 600-1000 1968-3281 | No Altocumulus, Altostratus or Nimbostratus. | Cirrus (often in bands) and Cirrostratus, or Cirrostratus alone, progressively invading the sky; they generally thicken as a whole, but the continuous veil does not reach 45 degrees above the horizon. | 10.0 6.2 | 26.3 79 | ||||||||||||||

+10 | 32.3 90 | 751.6 29.59 1002.05 1002.05 | 758.5 29.86 1011.25 1011.25 | 1.0 0.04 1.33 1.33 | 67 | Wind blowing from the south-southwest | Light breeze (3 m/s) (11 km/h) (7 miles/hour) (6 knots) (2 Bft) | 60%.
+6/10.
+5 oktas | Cumulus humilis or Cumulus fractus other than of bad weather, or both. | 20–30%.
+2/10–3/10.
 2 oktas | 600-1000 1968-3281 | No Altocumulus, Altostratus or Nimbostratus. | Cirrus (often in bands) and Cirrostratus, or Cirrostratus alone, progressively invading the sky; they generally thicken as a whole; the continuous veil extends more than 45 degrees above the horizon, without the sky being totally covered. | 10.0 6.2 | 25.5 78 | ||||||||||||||

-10 | 32.5 91 | 754.0 29.69 1005.25 1005.25 | 760.9 29.96 1014.45 1014.45 | 1.2 0.05 1.6 1.6 | 67 | Calm, no wind | Calm | 60%.
-6/10.
-5 oktas | Stratocumulus other than Stratocumulus cumulogenitus. | 50%.
-5/10.
-4 oktas | 600-1000 1968-3281 | No Altocumulus, Altostratus or Nimbostratus. | Cirrus (often in bands) and Cirrostratus, or Cirrostratus alone, progressively invading the sky; they generally thicken as a whole; the continuous veil extends more than 45 degrees above the horizon, without the sky being totally covered. | 10.0 6.2 | 25.6 78 | ||||||||||||||